bevyengine/rfcs/rfcs/45-stageless.md

 It's fairly straightforward to register pure labels as system sets using the same API.

-As a bonus, schedule construction will become completely order-independent as everything deferred until the end.
+As a bonus, schedule construction will become completely order-independent as everything will be deferred until the end.

 ```rust
 pub trait IntoConfiguredSystem<Params> {